Burns & McDonnell

-Burns & McDonnell is an American architecture and engineering company based in Kansas City, Missouri, and is owned 100% by its employees.
-It was established in 1898 by Clinton S. Burns and Robert E. McDonnell, two engineers.
-In October 2021, it had a workforce of 7,600.
+Burns & McDonnell is an American multinational construction, architecture and engineering firm based in Kansas City, Missouri, and has 100% employee stock ownership.
+It was established in 1898 by engineers Clinton Sumner Burns and Robert Emmett McDonnell.
+The company is one of the largest design firms in the world, its global revenues reached US$$6.9 billion and employed over 13,500 professionals worldwide.

+In April 2023, it was announced that CEO Ray Kowalik would retire at the end of 2023 and be succeeded by Leslie Duke.

 History

-Establishment and early history
+Early history

 Burns & McDonnell was founded by two Stanford University graduates that had experienced successful teamwork while working in Palo Alto.
-They chose Kansas as it was deemed to provide work for the two engineers.
+They chose Kansas City as it was deemed to provide work for the two engineers.
 Robert E. McDonnell became the firm's promoter towards the region's municipalities, while Clinton S. Burns focused on the technical aspect.
 They offered solutions for sewer systems and waterworks.

 Armco Steel

 In 1971, the firm was bought by Armco Steel, based in Ohio.
 As Armco prepared to sell Burns & McDonnell in the early 1980s, its employees opted to buy the company themselves and took on a loan to finance a buyout in 1985.
 The loan was provided by the United Missouri Bank.